Zhu-Yifan/LO_user/extract/stressor/README.md

 ## README for stressor

-#### This folder contains codes to extract multi-stressor events including Marine Heat Waves, Hypoxia, and Ocean Acidification.
+#### This folder contains codes to extract marine extreme events including Marine Heat Waves, Hypoxia, and Ocean Acidification.

 ---